liljencrantz/crush/README.md

 Semi-lazy stream evaluation

-If you assign the output of the find command to a varaible like so:
+If you assign the output of the find command to a variable like so:

     crush> let all_the_files={find /}